The Casimir force on a piston at finite temperature in Randall-Sundrum models

 while we introduce two dimensionless variables, the scaled temperature and the relation between plates separation and the distance between two 3-branes respectively,

-The terms with series in Eq.(20) converge very quickly and only the first several summands need to be taken into account for numerical calculation to further discussions.
-If the temperature approaches zero, the Casimir force will recover to be the results of ref.
+The terms with series in Eq.(20) converge very quickly and only the first several summands need to be taken into account for numerical calculation in further discussions.
+If the temperature approaches zero, the Casimir force will recover to be the results of Ref.
 [51].
 We have to perform the burden and surprisingly difficult calculation on Eq.
-(20) in order to explore the Casimir force on the piston at finite temperature in the cosmological background governed by RSI model.
-It is clear that the force expression depends on plate-piston distance and temperature.
+(20) in order to explore the Casimir force on the piston at finite temperature in the cosmological background governed by the RSI model.
+It is clear that the force expression depends on the plate-piston distance and temperature.
 For a definite temperature like $\xi=1$, the numerical evaluations of the Casimir force per unit area on the piston from Eq.
 (20) lead to the data presented in Fig. 1.
 We find that the sign of the Casimir force is negative when the dimensionless variable $\mu$ defined in (22) is very tiny.
-When the distance between the plate and piston is large enough, meaning the value of $\mu$ is sufficiently large, the nature of the Casimir force turns to be repulsive although the force vanishes as the plates separation approaches to the infinity like $\lim_{\mu\longrightarrow\infty}f_{IC}=0$.
+When the distance between the plate and piston is larger enough than the branes separation $R$, meaning the value of $\mu$ is sufficiently large, the nature of the Casimir force turns to be repulsive although the force vanishes as the plates separation approaches to infinity like $\lim_{\mu\longrightarrow\infty}f_{IC}=0$.
 The curves of the dependence of the Casimir force per unit area for the piston on the plates distance for different temperatures are similar.
 They possess several general characters such as the attractive Casimir force with very small $\mu$ or the repulsive one with sufficiently large $\mu$ and the asymptotic behaviour $f_{IC}(\mu\longrightarrow\infty,T)=0$.
 All of the expressions for the Casimir forced with thermal corrections have positive maxima.
 The dependence of the top values of the curves on the scaled temperature $\xi$ defined in Eq.
 (21) is shown in Fig. 3.
-The higher temperature or equivalently lower scaled values leads larger positive top magnitude, which means that the Casimir force between the plate and piston is an increasing function of temperature.
-The thermal influence has not cancelled the negative nature of Casimir force but results in the stronger repulsive force.
-In a word, there also appear the repulsive Casimir force between two parallel plates inevitably under thermal influence in the RSI model, which is excluded by the experimental evidence.
+The higher temperature or equivalently lower scaled values leads to larger positive top magnitude, which means that the Casimir force between the plate and piston is an increasing function of temperature.
+The thermal influence has not cancelled the positive nature of Casimir force but results in the stronger repulsive force.
+In a word, there also appears the repulsive Casimir force between two parallel plates inevitably under thermal influence in the RSI model, which is excluded by the experimental evidence.
+It should be emphasized that there appears a term like $\frac{\pi}{32}\frac{\kappa^{2}}{D}\sum_{n=1}^{\infty}n^{-2}K_{2} (\frac{\kappa D}{2\sqrt{\pi}}n)$ in our expression (17) and it is the term that finally leads the Casimir force between two parallel plates in the RSI model to become repulsive when the plates separation is not extremely tiny.
+We also find that our results involving the term $\frac{\pi}{32}\frac{\kappa^{2}}{D}\sum_{n=1}^{\infty}n^{-2}K_{2} (\frac{\kappa D}{2\sqrt{\pi}}n)$ are subject to $m_{N=0}=0$.
+The term $\frac{\pi}{32}\frac{\kappa^{2}}{D}\sum_{n=1}^{\infty}n^{-2}K_{2} (\frac{\kappa D}{2\sqrt{\pi}}n)$ will not appear if $m_{N=0}=\frac{\kappa}{4}$ is chosen, then the Casimir energy and Casimir force will be the same as Frank et al's [50, 53], and $m_{N=0}=\frac{\kappa}{4}$ is not acceptable here.
+It should be pointed out that the equation is valid asymptotically for $N\gg1$ although the reduced equation (8) for the effective mass of the scalar bulk field is expressed as an approximation.
+The error is about $3\%$ when $N=1$ and the error is $0.3\%$ and $0.1\%$ for $N=2$ and $N=3$ respectively, etc., displaying that the error drops very quickly with increasing $N$ [53].
+The deviation from the approximation in the case of small $N$ can not change the above conclusion.